East Plum Creek Trail Southern Extension

 Explore the trail for hidden treasure

-The fun doesn't have to start after the grand opening.
-Grab a Generation Wild geocaching treasure map, hike the new 2-mile trail segment and hunt for hidden treasure.
+Following the opening of the trail, grab a Generation Wild geocaching treasure map.
+The map is a great way to explore the new 2-mile trail segment and hunt for hidden treasure.
 Maybe you'll even see Wilder somewhere along the way?
 Want to do more?
 Download a copy of Generation Wild's list of 100 things to do before you're 12.
+Don't have a printer?
+The Geocaching Treasure maps will also be available for pick up at the MAC and the Recreation Center.

 The East Plum Creek Trail travels along the East Plum Creek corridor, north to south through Town.
 The trail travels 6 miles from Castle View High School to South Perry Street.
 In addition to daily activity, the trail network is actively used for several special events including Bike to Work Day, Pedal the Moon and the Castle Rock Half Marathon.